 One explanation for these seemingly irreconcilable results is that the IRAP literature may suffer from poor replicability, such as inflated effect sizes and false positive rates.
 This is not implausible.
 Although the IRAP grew out of the behaviorist tradition (Barnes-Holmes et al., 2010), IRAP studies typically employ the same research designs and inference methods as Social and Personality psychology (e.g., Null Hypothesis Significance Testing, NHST), and are therefore subject to the same concerns as any research employing this inference approach.
-One specific class of statistical methods, multiway Analyses of Variance (ANOVAs), are almost ubiquitous in IRAP research.
-Research has demonstrated that the modal use of multiway ANOVA inflates false positive rates much higher than the 5% rate implied by the standard alpha level of 0.05 (Cramer et al., 2016).
+One specific class of statistical methods, multiway Analyses of Variance (ANOVAs, i.e., those with more than one independent variable such as 2-way ANOVAs, 3-way ANOVAs), are almost ubiquitous in IRAP research.
+Due to familywise error rates, the use of multiway ANOVA in exploratory or inductive research inflates false positive rates much higher than the 5% rate implied by the standard alpha level of 0.05 (Cramer et al., 2016).
+In the case of a simple 2X2 between groups ANOVA, this can be illustrated with simple math: if a researcher is willing to accept the result of any of the three p values generated by the ANOVA (i.e., either main effect or the interaction effect) as evidence of an effect, as would be common when applying the ANOVA in a an exploratory or inductive manner, then the false positive rate for the ANOVA as a whole is not equal to the alpha value (e.g., 5%), but a higher value.
+Specifically, False Positive Rate = 1-(1-alpha)k, where k is the number of p values.
+Using alpha = 0.05 and k = 3 (i.e., two main effects and one interaction effect), False Positive Rate = 14.3%.
+Cramer et al. (2016) note that the false positive rate implied by larger ANOVA designs, such as those often employed in IRAP research (e.g., 4X2X2 mixed within-between ANOVAs), are higher again, but would require specific simulation studies to estimate.
 The unavoidable implication is that if the IRAP literature employs a statistical method, which is known to have both inflated false positive rates under modal use and inflated false negative rates under low statistical power, then the published IRAP literature will have inflated rates of false conclusions (i.e., low replicability).
 At minimum, there is no sound statistical basis by which the IRAP literature could be judged to be a priori immune from such concerns.
 Rather, the replicability of conclusions in the published IRAP literature must be assessed empirically, via both direct replication studies and assessment of indicators of replicability, such as sample size and statistical power.

-It is also worth noting that, given that it is the probability of detecting effects that exist, high statistical power is a desirable property regardless of whether a researcher is employing Null Hypothesis Significance Testing in an inductive manner (Lakens, 2021) or in an inductive manner (e.g., to generate new hypotheses rather than test existing ones).
+It is also worth noting that, given that it is the probability of detecting effects that exist, high statistical power is a desirable property regardless of whether a researcher is employing Null Hypothesis Significance Testing in an deductive manner (Lakens, 2021) or in an inductive manner (e.g., to generate new hypotheses rather than test existing ones).
 Some IRAP researchers have stated they do the latter (Kavanagh, Matthyssen, et al., 2019), although as an aside it should be recognized that this risks representing a form of Hypothesizing After Results Are Known (HARKing: Kerr, 1998), which lowers the replicability of findings (Munafò et al., 2017).
 Regardless of a researchers’ self-identified approach as deductive versus inductive, it should be recognized that a smaller number of high-powered studies generally generates a larger number of true conclusions than a larger number of low-powered studies (LeBel et al., 2017).